Book this fantastic special now and get 5% discount on a Find out more

 This 3-day Kruger Park Bungalow Safari is an ideal opportunity to experience the world-renowned Kruger National Park and the thrill of game drives in 4x4 safari vehicles designed for the best game viewing experience.

-Our accommodation is at Skukuza, the largest and most popular camp in Kruger, in air conditioned, en-suite bungalows.
-Skukuza overlooks the Sabie River at a spot on the river populated by hippo.
+Accommodation is in air-conditioned, en-suite bungalows at the historic Pretoriuskop Rest Camp, set in south-western Kruger.
+This is the park's oldest rest camp, boasting excellent facilities, established gardens and excellent wildlife sightings in the area.
 The Kruger National Park is home to the Big 5 as well as other wildlife in abundance.
-We experience morning, afternoon and sunset game drives, which allows lots of opportunity for great photographs and memories.
+We experience morning, afternoon and sunset game drives, which provide lots of opportunities for great photographs and memories.

 The Kruger Bungalow Safari package includes game drives, safari guides, park entry fees, meals and drinks showed on the itinerary and an optional Panorama Route day trip.
 Excellent value for an exciting Kruger National Park experience!

-Entering the vast Kruger reserve we make our way to Skukuza Rest Camp (or Berg-en-Dal from 01 August), located on the banks of the Sabie River in the heart of this nearly 2 million hectare national park.
-The game viewing begins as soon as we enter the gates of this diverse game park, heading to Skukuza, the largest rest camp inside Kruger National Park.
-The camp is located in the south of the park, an area popular with wild dogs and possible black rhino spotting.
+Entering the vast Kruger reserve we make our way to Pretoriuskop Rest Camp in the south-western region of the park.
+The game viewing begins as soon as we enter the gates of this diverse game park, heading to Pretoriuskop, the oldest rest camp in Kruger National Park.
+This afternoon we arrive at our rest camp near Numbi Gate in time for our first sunset game drive.

-Upon arrival at Skukuza rest camp your safari guide will help you check into your air-conditioned, en suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
+Upon arrival at the rest camp, your safari guide will help you check into your air-conditioned, en-suite bungalow accommodation inside Kruger National Park, one of Africa's top Big Five national parks.
 The Kruger camps are all fenced in to protect visitors from the predators inhabiting the game park.
-Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Skukuza camp, which features dining facilities, a shop, Internet café and swimming pools.
+Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at the rest camp, which features a shop, restaurant and swimming pool.

-After settling in at Kruger Park’s most popular rest camp we embark on our first game viewing adventure in the African bush, in search of the abundant wildlife inhabiting this expansive park.
+Then we embark on our first game viewing adventure in the African bush, going in search of the abundant wildlife inhabiting this expansive park.

 This sunset drive is conducted by a SANParks game ranger in an official Kruger Park vehicle.
 It is not a private group game drive; which means other guests may join the drive.
 The advantage of taking a sunset game drive with SANParks is that the official rangers are allowed to return to camp after the normal gate closing times.
 The sunset game drive in Kruger Park is ideal for spotting nocturnal animals that become more active after dark.

-Back at our Skukuza rest camp there will be some free time before dinner, which is served at the private dining facility shown to you by the field guide in the morning.
+Back at the rest camp, there will be some free time before dinner, which is served at the private dining facility shown to you by the field guide.
 Dinner will be the hearty culinary treat of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
-This tasty local meal includes fine South African wine or an alternative such as a soft drink, bottled water or beer, which can be arranged with your hostess.
+Fine South African wine or an alternative such as a soft drink, bottled water or beer, can be purchased from the camp shop to enjoy with your meal.

-Later in the afternoon (times depend on the season and gate closing times) we set off on an afternoon game drive in a safari vehicle adapted for game viewing in the bush.
+Later in the afternoon (times depend on the season and gate closing times), we set off on an afternoon game drive in a safari vehicle adapted for game viewing in the bush.
 Late afternoon drives are a great time for spotting and photographing wildlife in the African bush.
-After the game drive you have time to freshen up at your en-suite Kruger camp chalets before dinner, which will be served in the centrally located dining facility.
+After the game drive, you have time to freshen up at your en-suite Kruger camp chalets before dinner, which will be served in the dining facility.

-Alternatively you can set off on a free Panorama Route tour instead of game viewing.
+Alternatively, you can set off on the optional Panorama Route tour instead of game viewing.

-On our final day on safari in Kruger Park we get an early start, so that we can embark on a morning game drive in the protected area.
+On the final day of our safari in Kruger Park, we get an early start so that we can embark on a morning game drive in the nearly two million-hectare national park.

-After our morning game drive we have breakfast at camp, before departing from Skukuza in an enclosed, air-conditioned vehicle.
-We enjoy one last en route game drive as we leave Kruger Park, keeping an eye out for any wildlife we may have missed on the previous drives and photographing animals en route.
+After our morning game drive, we have breakfast at camp and depart from Pretoriuskop in an air-conditioned minibus (at about 9h00).
+We enjoy one last en route game drive as we leave Kruger Park, keeping an eye out for any wildlife we may have missed on the previous drives en route.

 You have the option of exploring South Africa’s renowned Panorama Route from Kruger, instead of game viewing on day two.

-Please Note: The free Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.
+Please Note: The optional Panorama Route excursion is not available on the first and last day of the safari, due to the long travelling distances and time constraints.
+If you wish to book this tour for day 2 of your safari, please let your consultant know and they can arrange on your behalf and advise on the tour cost.

-Stay in en-suite chalets fitted with beds, linen, towels and soap.
-These air-conditioned chalets feature a small fridge and mosquito netting on the doors and windows.
+Stay in en-suite bungalows fitted with beds, linen, towels and soap.
+These air-conditioned chalets feature patios with uncovered braai (barbecue) areas and sheltered sitting areas.
+Each bungalow has a kitchenette with a small fridge, stove and kettle.
+The en-suite facilities include a shower, toilet and basin.

 South Africa's flagship national park, Kruger National Park is world-renowned for its superb game viewing and is one of Africa's largest and best game reserves.
 Kruger National Park is home to an unsurpassed diversity of African wildlife (including the Big Five) and is considered a world leader in advanced environmental policies and management techniques.